Culture of Nepal

 Cultural Heritage of Nepal

 Amazingly enough, Nepal consists of several World Heritage Sites out of which 7 are termed cultural by UNESCO.
 These cultural heritages of Nepal are the nation’s pride and greatest gift from our ancestors.
-During your time at Nepal, you will be able to visit many of the Nepal Heritage Sites that include:
+During your time in Nepal, you will be able to visit many of the Nepal Heritage Sites including:

 - Kathmandu Durbar Square

 - Pashupatinath temple (Holy temple of Lord Shiva)